Iowa State vs. UNLV NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The two teams combine to score 38 points per game, 14.5 less than the total in this contest.
+- The two teams combine to average 38 points per game, 14.5 less than the over/under in this contest.

-- These two squads surrender a combined 54.5 points per game, 2.0 more than this contest's over/under.
+- This contest's over/under is 2.0 points fewer than the 54.5 these two squads combine to give up per game in 2021.

-- The Cyclones and their opponents score an average of 45.0 points per game, 7.5 fewer than Saturday's total.
+- The average total in Cyclones games this season is 45.0, 7.5 points fewer than Saturday's over/under of 52.5 .

-- In 2021, games involving the Rebels have averaged a total of 55.8 points, 3.3 more than the set total in this contest.
+- In 2021, games involving the Rebels have averaged a total of 55.5 points, 3.0 more than the set over/under in this contest.

 Iowa State Stats and Trends